-Domino's Pizza ($NYSE:DPZ) will announce earnings Tuesday October 8 and analysts tracked by Zacks Investment Research are expecting EPS $2.05.
-We have an opportunity to review data from Domino's, and its two main competitors, Papa John's ($NASDAQ:PZZA) and Pizza Hut ($NYSE:YUM).
+Domino's Pizza ($DPZ) will announce earnings Tuesday October 8 and analysts tracked by Zacks Investment Research are expecting EPS $2.05.
+We have an opportunity to review data from Domino's, and its two main competitors, Papa John's ($PZZA) and Pizza Hut ($YUM).

 You can see how thouroughly Domino's dominates Europe, using the zoom feature on our interactive mapping tool.